What Is A Lethal Dose Of Ambien?

 While we receive compensation in the form of paid advertisements, these advertisements have absolutely no impact on our content due to our editorial independence policy.

 Ambien, the brand name for zolpidem, is a sedative-hypnotic commonly used as a short-term treatment for insomnia.
-Research shows that Ambien can be lethal at a dose of 300 milligrams.
+Research shows that Ambien can be lethal at a dose of 300 milligrams, particularly when it’s used alongside opioids, alcohol, or other depressant substances.

-When taken as prescribed, Ambien can be effective for its intended purpose.
+When taken as prescribed, Ambien is very safe and effective for its intended purpose.
 In very high doses, however, Ambien may cause drug overdose, which in severe cases, can be fatal.

 Learn more about the fatal dose of commonly abused drugs.